Data Science Tools and Applications

 A project proposal will need to be submitted at the end of the first month of the semester.
 Details will be provided at the start of the semester.

 You can select among a number of BU Spark curated projects or you can create your own.
-A list of example projects will be provided.
+You can find a list of projects here

-At the end of the semester, some teams will be selected to present a poster of their project on Demo Day (details to follow).
+At the end of the semester, some teams will be selected to present a poster of their project on Demo Day (details to follow) and add your project video and/or code to the BU Spark website.

 Grading